 - You will be required by the Washington State Department of Licensing to only drive a vehicle equipped with an ignition interlock device for 1, 5, or 10 years.
 The length of time will depend upon the number of times the DOL has required you to install an IID in the past.

-Chemical dependence (alcohol or drug) based deferred prosecutions all required compliance with a two year state certified treatment plan that follows a strict protocol defined by RCW 10.05.150.
-These requirements include:
+Substance abuse disorder (alcohol or drug) based deferred prosecutions all required compliance with a two year state certified treatment plan that follows a strict protocol defined by RCW 10.05.150.

 - Total abstinence from alcohol and all other non-prescribed, mind-altering drugs.

 - Attendance at a minimum of 2 self help recovery support group meetings per week.
 Alcoholics Anonymous (AA) is the most common such support group.

 - Completion of a three phase treatment program.